Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Werebear.md

 >
 > The following information applies to specific lycanthropes.
 >
-> **[[Werebear|Werebear]].** The character gains a Strength of 19 if his or her score isn't already higher, and a +1 bonus to AC while in bear or hybrid form (from natural armor).
+> **.** **[[5.
+Mechanics\Bestiary\Humanoid\Werebear.md|Werebear]].** The character gains a Strength of 19 if his or her score isn't already higher, and a +1 bonus to AC while in bear or hybrid form (from natural armor).
 Attack and damage rolls for the natural weapons are based on Strength.
 >
-> **[[Wereboar|Wereboar]].** The character gains a Strength of 17 if his or her score isn't already higher, and a +1 bonus to AC while in boar or hybrid form (from natural armor).
+> **[[5.
+Mechanics\Bestiary\Humanoid\Wereboar.md|Wereboar]].** The character gains a Strength of 17 if his or her score isn't already higher, and a +1 bonus to AC while in boar or hybrid form (from natural armor).
 Attack and damage rolls for the tusks are based on Strength.
 For the Charge trait, the DC is 8 + the character's proficiency bonus + Strength modifier.
 >
-> **[[Wererat|Wererat]].** The character gains a Dexterity of 15 if his or her score isn't already higher.
+> **[[5.
+Mechanics\Bestiary\Humanoid\Wererat.md|Wererat]].** The character gains a Dexterity of 15 if his or her score isn't already higher.
 Attack and damage rolls for the bite are based on whichever is higher of the character's Strength and Dexterity.
 >
-> **[[Weretiger|Weretiger]].** The character gains a Strength of 17 if his or her score isn't already higher.
+> **[[5.
+Mechanics\Bestiary\Humanoid\Weretiger.md|Weretiger]].** The character gains a Strength of 17 if his or her score isn't already higher.
 Attack and damage rolls for the natural weapons are based on Strength.
 For the Pounce trait, the DC is 8 + the character's proficiency bonus + Strength modifier.
 >
-> **[[Werewolf|Werewolf]].** The character gains a Strength of 15 if his or her score isn't already higher, and a +1 bonus to AC while in wolf or hybrid form (from natural armor).
+> **[[5.
+Mechanics\Bestiary\Humanoid\Werewolf.md|Werewolf]].** The character gains a Strength of 15 if his or her score isn't already higher, and a +1 bonus to AC while in wolf or hybrid form (from natural armor).
 Attack and damage rolls for the natural weapons are based on Strength.
 ^player-characters-as-lycanthropes

-## Stat Block

 ```statblock
 "name": "Werebear"